-By now Rom and Derek had gotten rather good at knowing where they could and could not be seen from the SkySafari.
-At the moment they certainly couldnt be observed since they had broken into the main zoo gift shop and snack bar.
+By now Rom and Derek had gotten rather good at knowing where they could and could not be seen from the aerial tramway.
+At the moment they certainly couldnít be observed since they had broken into the zoo's main zoo gift shop and snack bar.
 Rom had already filled a shopping bag with food, not particularly wholesome food, but definitely better than snack cakes.
 Now he was selecting a half dozen hooded sweatshirts with animal paintings on them.

-"Ill pay the zoo back for these when this is all over," said Rom filling another shopping bag with the sweatshirts.
+"Iíll pay the zoo back for these when this is all over."
+Rom filled another shopping bag with the sweatshirts.
 "I wish they had pants though."

 "No need," said Derek, "Your cubs are short.
 Those sweatshirts will go down to their ankles."